TriticeaeToolbox/ontology-scripts/WORKFLOW_EXISTING.md

      > The `traits.csv` file can be used to update the Crop Ontology website

      > The `traits.obo` file will be used to create the obo file that is necessary to load the trait ontology into breedbase

+     > The `-i T3` option filters the variables by the Institution column and will only include variables that contain T3 as the Institution.

 3) Convert the **standard-obo** file to an **sgn-obo** file: